The solution path of the generalized lasso: Degrees of freedom. Degrees of freedom

-In applied statistics, degrees of freedom describes the effective number of parameters used by a fitting procedure.
-This is typically easy to compute for linear procedures (linear in the data $y$) but difficult for nonlinear, adaptive procedures.
-In this section, we derive the degrees of freedom of the fit of the generalized lasso problem, when $\rank(X)=p$ and $D$ is an arbitrary penalty matrix.
-This produces corollaries on degrees of freedom for various problems presented in Section \ref{sec:apps}.
-We then briefly discuss model selection using these degrees of freedom results, and lastly we discuss the role of shrinkage, a fundamental property of $\ell_1$ regularization.
+In general, the concept of degrees of freedom is of great interest.
+It describes the effective number of parameters used by a fitting procedure.
+This is usually easy to compute for linear procedures (linear in the data $y$) but difficult for nonlinear, adaptive procedures.
+In this section, we derive the degrees of freedom of the fit of problem~\eqref{eq:dlasso}, when $\operatorname{rank}(X)=p$ and $D$ is an arbitrary penalty matrix.
+This produces corollaries on degrees of freedom for various problems presented in Section~\ref{sec:apps}.
+We then briefly discuss model selection using these degrees of freedom results, and last we discuss the role of shrinkage, a fundamental property of $\ell_1$ regularization.